RealKinetic/locust_k8s/Blog_part_1.md

 ## What is Locust

-I've quoted Locust’s high level description below but you can visit [their](http://docs.locust.io/en/latest/what-is-locust.html) documentation site here to learn more.
+I've quoted Locust’s high level description below but you can visit [their](http://docs.locust.io/en/latest/what-is-locust.html) documentation site to learn more.

-  Locust is an easy-to-use, distributed, user load testing tool.
+> Locust is an easy-to-use, distributed, user load testing tool.
 It is intended for load-testing web sites (or other systems) and figuring out how many concurrent users a system can handle.

-  The idea is that during a test, a swarm of locusts will attack your website.
+> The idea is that during a test, a swarm of locusts will attack your website.
 The behavior of each locust (or test user if you will) is defined by you and the swarming process is monitored from a web UI in real-time.
 This will help you battle test and identify bottlenecks in your code before letting real users in.

-  Locust is completely event-based, and therefore it’s possible to support thousands of concurrent users on a single machine.
+> Locust is completely event-based, and therefore it’s possible to support thousands of concurrent users on a single machine.
 In contrast to many other event-based apps it doesn’t use callbacks.
 Instead it uses light-weight processes, through gevent.
 Each locust swarming your site is actually running inside its own process (or greenlet, to be correct).
 This allows you to write very expressive scenarios in Python without complicating your code with callbacks.

 Now that we have a rough idea of what Locust is, let's get it installed.